 Left to Tell: Discovering God Amidst the Rwandan Holocaust

 Another one of the great books about Africa is Left to Tell.
 I am not religious, but that should stand as a testament to how incredible Immaculée Ilibagiza’s story is.
-Her autobiography recounts her own personal horrors as her home country of Rwanda is torn apart in 1994.
+Her autobiography recounts her horrors as her home country of Rwanda is torn apart in 1994.
 The genocide that ensues consumes her family, friends, and those around her.
-Her strength and faith are awe inspiring.
+Her strength and faith are awe-inspiring.
 She most certainly was left with a story to tell, and one that should be read.
 You can find a copy here.

 Did I leave a book about Africa out?

 Is there a book you read about Africa or by an African author you feel should be on this list?
-Drop me a message, I’ll give it a read and perhaps add it to the list.
+Drop me a message; I’ll give it a read and perhaps add it to the list.
 Or maybe you’re looking for something different?
 Check out our post on our the best travel movies.